LtSnakePlissken/Q/docs/example-page-for-q.md

-# Example page for Q
+# Example Page for Q

 This page is an example for the maintainers of the documentation and a guide how to use Python Markdown and its extensions with MkDocs for building.